SuperMoudy/b7b_el_cima/Model_Arch.md

 In this work we utilize the L * a * b * color space for the colorization task.
 This is because L * a * b * color space contains dedicated channel to depict the brightness of the image and the color information is fully encoded in the remaining two channels.
 As a result, this prevents any sudden variations in both color and brightness through small perturbations in intensity values that are experienced through RGB.
 So the input of the network is L-channel and the output is the a * b channels.
 To show the image, we concatenate the L and the a * b channels.

-> You can find the model [here](https://drive.google.com/file/d/1-Okh5_MkP7qcAHEK54I8pargwV9hM6-S/view)
+> You can find the model [here](https://drive.google.com/file/d/1qkQcFkHXwDDdP2zDcef5CCU8UClI5dOe/view)

+> You can find the notebook [here](tree/master/Notebooks/arch3)

 ---
 ## Architecture 3: